 We start learning the more advanced variations of data structures that will give our code more power and functionality.
 We also learn ways to interact with files on our system through reading and writing, and end it all off by culminating our knowledge into a final project.

 Not sure which course to take or have a question?
-Get in touch with our course consultant who are happy to advise.
+Get in touch with our course consultants who are happy to advise.

 This MicroDegree offers the introductory platform to programming offered by the Introduction to Programming course, but focuses on more advanced concepts and topics.
 If you’ve got basic programming skills and are ready to take a step further into more advanced concepts such as best practices for object-oriented programming, a deeper dive into data structures, and advanced IDE topics, this MicroDegree will allow you to flex your software development muscles.